ritza-co/CodeCapsules/serverlessFirstSteps/Creating-and-hosting-api-with-flask-codecapsules/creating_personal_api_code_capsules.md

 	app.run()
 ```

 Let's break this down.
 The line `@app.route('/get', methods=['GET'])` adds an endpoint to access and retrieve data from the API.
-This will become clearer when we host our API on CodeCapsules.
+This will become clearer when we host our API on Code Capsules.
 For now, imagine entering "myAPI.123-codecapsules.space".

 `@app.route('/')` would point to "myAPI.123-codecapsules.space" and display "Welcome to my API!".